awesomemotive/exactmetrics-repo/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 7.1.0: September 29, 2021 =
+- Tweak: We've updated some of the GAv4 report labels to be more accurate.
+- New in Pro: We've added Google Ads conversion tracking for WooCommerce, Easy Digital Downloads, and MemberPress.
+- New in Pro: We've added a new integration with EasyAffiliates for users using WooCommerce, Easy Digital Downloads, and MemberPress.

 = 7.0.2: September 21, 2021 =
 - Fix: We fixed an issue with the dashboard widget that caused the bounce rate box to appear twice.